Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

 Observe that the appropriate evaluation questions are tightly linked to the application and context.
-For example, when designing a teleconferencing system for business applications, we are interested in entirely different types and aspects of quality than in design of hearing-aids.
+For example, when designing a teleconferencing system for business applications, we are interested in entirely different types and aspects of quality than in the design of hearing-aids.

-From a top-level perspective, we discuss quality for example, with respect to
+From a top-level perspective, we discuss quality, for example, with respect to

 -   *sound or speech quality*, relating to an intrinsic property of the